tchoo-oracle/jms-livelabs-staging-developer/java-management-oci-services-integration/setup-site-to-site-vpn/setup-site-to-site-vpn.md

     * **${sharedSecret1}**: The pre-shared key for the first tunnel obtained from the **Configuration File**.
     * **${sharedSecret2}**: The pre-shared key for the second tunnel obtained from the **Configuration File**.

-        The information in configuration file may look like this (highlighed Oracle public IP endpoints and pre-shared keys):
+        The information in configuration file may look like this (highlighted Oracle public IP endpoints and pre-shared keys):
         ![image of downloaded configuraion file](images/downloaded-config-file.png)